HD60Hz/squad-lab1-store/README.md

 ...
 ```

-If we remove the inventory database to trigger the scraping then run _storify_, we will notice a big freeze.
-It is because the REPL is not yet looping
-The scraping starts when the store initializes.
-So everything is blocked till the retrieval of all Home24 articles is finished
+If we remove the inventory database to trigger the scraping then run storify, we will notice a big freeze.
+It is because the REPL is not yet looping.
+In fact, the scraping starts when the store initializes.
+So everything is blocked waiting for the retrieval of all Home24 articles

 An analogy to this situation would be:
 Imagine we have a store with an inventory room and a backdoor where our provider can park his truck